kennywall/import-test/_posts/2009-04-15-amazon-s3-client-tool.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I am constantly looking for better tools to manage my cloud environments.
+{% include JB/setup %}I am constantly looking for better tools to manage my cloud environments.
 I have been using Amazon S3 since it first came out.
 I really saw the potential Amazon S3 had early on, as storage for all my web applications.
 I ran a web application development company with my now ex-wife for eight years called Original Web Solutions.
 We were on version 4.0 of our content management system when we dissolved the company.
 Version 4.0 was a completely SaaS based system and utilized Amazon S3 for all heavy lifting storage.
 I put all images, PDF's, videos, word docs, etc. up on Amazon S3.
 An application was purely made of just HTML / CSS / JavaScript pages with a PHP / MySQL backend.
 I also store all my data at Amazon S3 for my personal and business use.
 I have used Firefox Add-On S3 Fox to upload and download all my data.
 It has worked very well to meet my needs, except it fails a lot.
 It doesn't handle large files very well, and doesn't recover from poor connection failures.
 Its crude, but gets the job done.
 For the most part I rely on writing custom code to upload files to Amazon S3.